 Viewer B presented the comment, “you mentioned complications if we offer a free trial period – we are about to do this.”
 They then asked, “what should we expect?”

-Mr. Zauli responded, “the devil is in the details.
+Mr. Zauli responded, “The devil is in the details.
 If there is no commitment to continue the contract passed the free trial period, then you may be ok.
-However, if you are offering a contract that extends over a period of time, has defined payment terms, and cannot be cancelled for convenience, then all of this is part of the contract as defined by ASC 606.
-Though you are offering the free trial, you are still transferring value to the client, and therefore should be recognizing the revenue for each period accordingly at an amount based on the total contract value and total length of the agreement.
+However, if you are offering a contract that extends over a period of time, has defined payment terms, and cannot be canceled for convenience, then all of this is part of the contract as defined by ASC 606.
+Though you are offering the free trial, you are still transferring value to the client and therefore should be recognizing the revenue for each period accordingly at an amount based on the total contract value and total length of the agreement.
 This also means that you are starting recognition ahead of the first billing event, so you are compelled to disclose the Contract Asset position as part of the ASC 606 disclosures.
 If you are selling other items along with that with the free trial period, things get more complicated as there is an implied discount with the free trial period which means you may have to follow the allocation guidance.”

 This webcast can be viewed in its entirety in the SOFTRAX library of on-demand webinars.
 To join future webinars and discussions surrounding revenue recognition with Tom Zauli, follow SOFTRAX on LinkedIn and join the Revenue Recognition Group.

-To learn more about SOFTRAX solutions and how companies with complex revenue recognition requirements benefit from automating billing and revenue recognition processes, contact a SOFTRAX representative or schedule a demo to see SOFTRAX solutions and products in real time.
+To learn more about SOFTRAX solutions and how companies with complex revenue recognition requirements benefit from automating billing and revenue recognition processes, contact a SOFTRAX representative or schedule a demo to see SOFTRAX solutions and products in real-time.